Gestalt (manga): Drama CDs

 There were 2 drama CDs that were commercially released by Enix.
 The main cast were Kae Araki as Ouri and Takehito Koyasu as Olivier.
 The first drama CD was released in September 1994 while the second drama CD was released in April 1996.

 OVA

-There was a two-episode OVA adaptation directed by Osamu Yamasaki with music done by Toshiyuki Ōmori as well as casting assistance by 81 Produce.
+There was a two-episode Original video animation (OVA) adaptation directed by Osamu Yamasaki with music done by Toshiyuki Ōmori as well as casting assistance by 81 Produce.
 The first episode was released on January 22 and the second on February 21, 1997.
-The OVA was licensed in English by Media Blasters.
-The cast from the drama CDs was also used for the OVA.
+The original video animation (OVA) was licensed in English by Media Blasters.
+The cast from the drama CDs also lent their voices to the production of the OVA.

 Novels

 There was a two-part light novel written by Chizuru Yoshikawa with illustrations by the original author, Yun Kōga, entitled (超獣伝説ゲシュタルト 烙印の殉教者, Chōjū Densetsu Gestalt Rakuin no Junkyōsha).
 The novels were published by Enix under the imprint, GFantasy Novels.
 The first volume was published in March 1999 and the second in August 1999.